helongguo/dustmaps_guo2021/README.md

 Acknowledgements:
        Mathias Schultheis, mathias.schultheis(at)oca.eu
 # Conditions for using the program
 The program relies on the dustmaps package.
 The dustmaps package provides a uniform interface for dealing with a number of 2D and 3D maps of interstellar dust reddening/extinction.
-For details, please refer to https://github.com/gregreen/dustmaps
+For details and how to install, please refer to https://github.com/gregreen/dustmaps